DaveBenham/VenomModules/README.md

 - x16
 - x32

+There is also a module context menu option to select the quality of the filters used for oversampling.

+See [Anti-aliasing via oversampling](#anti-aliasing-via-oversampling) for more information.

 ### Comparator Outputs

 #### OUT 1 and 2 outputs
 Each comparator has three OUT outputs
 - \> - High when the input is above the window (> window max)
 - = - High when the input is within the window (>= window min and <= window max)
-- < - High when the input is below the window
+- < - High when the input is below the window (< window min)

 Note that if the effective window size is < 0, then the window max becomes lower than the window min, and = OUT can never be in a high state.